JFajardoRojas/jfajardorojas.github.io/README.md

 ## Contact Me

 If you have any questions, would like to discuss potential collaborations, or want to know more about my research, feel free to reach out to me.
-You can contact me via email at [yourname@example.com](mailto:yourname@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourname).
+You can contact me via email at [jfajardorojas@mines.edu](mailto:jfajardorojas@mines.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/jair-fernando-fajardo-rojas-7a791078/).

 Thank you for visiting my website!